zero-deps/kvs/README.md

 To configure rng application on your cluster the next configs are available.
 Default values specified below.

 *!!!*  _`quorum` and `leveldb.dir` must be configured for each envronment_ *!!!*
+*!!!*  And if default value is suitable for particular deployment, rewrite is not needed. *!!!*

 ```
 ring {